-Facilitator’s ABC: expectations
+Facilitator’s ABC: Binary

-Cord Oliver Molthan attitude, facilitation
+Cord Oliver Molthanchange, facilitation

 Shortly before nine o’clock in the morning.
 The room is slowly filling up.
 A coffee cup in hand here and there.
 A yawn.
 Phones to the ear.
 Mutual greetings.
 Focus comes slowly.
 And then the facilitator approaches the topic step by step and – as learned as important in many trainings – asks for the expectations of the participants.
 And …